TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe75_testing_framework/README.md

 For example--stacksize of 2 will run test case 2; stacksize of 20 will run test case 20.

+You can also trigger a test using a command;
+for this example we use
+_/mbedebug test testnumber_
+eg
+_/mbedebug test 1_  to run test number 1 on the server

 A couple of useful functions are also demonstrated:

 1. teleporting the player to the test location